Monitoring-Research-IRC/irc-species-classification-model/README.md

 Special thanks to:

-* **OC Parks, The City of Irvine, and the City of Newport Beach** for supporting IRC's wildlife camera trap program and model development.
+* **OC Parks, City of Irvine, and the City of Newport Beach** for supporting IRC's wildlife camera trap program and model development.
 * The **Mega Efficient Wildlife Classifier (MEWC)** development team for providing an accessible and robust training framework for wildlife image classification.
 * The **MegaDetector** development team for advancing open-source wildlife object detection.
 * The **AddaxAI** development team for creating an accessible platform for camera trap image review and management.